FS-Template-Repos/Programming_Challenge_A/README.md

 * Enabling the optional Vulkan backend (GRasterSurface) for faster updates.
 * Perspective correct 3D rendering with accurate lighting and shading.
 * Small executable size.

+# Submission
+* Use OBS to record a video showcasing the windowed application running at the original fixed resolution.
+* Videos should be no less than one minute and no longer than 5 minutes. (narration is recommended)
+* Expect to provide a URL to your public GitHub fork and a YouTube(unlisted is ok) video link.
+* Organizers will provide further instructions towards the end of the challenge.

 # Good Luck!